Free incident investigation and root cause analysis form

 - Build forms with AI (describe what you need and MapTrack suggests the form).

-What to include in an incident investigation form
+What to include in a incident investigation and root cause analysis form

 - Incident details: date/time, location, type (injury, near miss, property damage, environmental), severity (actual and potential), persons involved.